The History of the Dairy Practices Council

 The last 25 years have been years of growth and expansion.
 Many changes have taken place, however, the original objectives of “Quality and Uniformity through Education and Cooperation,” with development and publication of Guidelines, have not changed.
 Currently, the DPC library consists of over 80 Guidelines.

 As a national and international organization, growth and expansion have necessitated the need to update, to reformat and to stay current with industry needs.
 DPC has been able to make the transition mainly due to the fact that our Executive Vice Presidents and Executive Board members have been willing to participate in future planning and to maintain a vision for the future of DPC.
 They have worked together in a spirit of consensus and cooperation to move forward.
-A complete list of changes made from 1994 to 2009 is included in this History (currently in the update process for the 50th year anniversary, 2019).
-The list provides a chronicle of how DPC has evolved during the transition.

 The main strength of DPC is a large core of dedicated members and "key sanitarians" who work very hard and volunteer many hours to author and review quality Guidelines.
 DPC membership is made up of representatives of all phases of the dairy industry.
 The Council's objective of uniformity through cooperation has to begin with a dialogue between all groups involved.
 DPC provides a place for such dialogue to take place.